 Tucker’s interest in distributed systems stems from his tenure at Thinking Machines, an early leader in supercomputing...
 Read More.

 Staff Engineer, Qualcomm CDMA Technologies

 Rajiv Vijayakumar serves as a staff engineer for Qualcomm CDMA Technologies (QCT), where he leads the network stack optimization efforts within the Web technologies group, and works with the chipset architecture team on Web browser benchmarking, profiling, and modeling.
 He was previously with the QCT modem systems group, where he worked on analysis and optimization efforts covering a wide range of projects, including modem throughputs and round trip times, file system throughputs, and system level concurrency.

 Prior to joining the Qualcomm team in 2006, Vijayakumar served as a post-doctoral research associate at the University of Washington where he worked on modeling and performance analysis of 802.11 networks.
-His research has been published in several journals...
+His research has been published in...
 Read More.